Our mission: We nurture and invest in artists, culture, and the arts throughout Santa Cruz County.

 - Leadership Development 35%

-- Strengthen and support artist networks countywide
+- Strengthen and support the artist networks countywide

 - Support artists in developing as community leaders, advocates, influencers, and decision-makers